JasiHime/jasihime.github.io/webpage/docs/tutorials/slurm-101.md

 # Slurm for Beginners
 This small tutorial should give you a start to the world of Slurm!
 If you have any questions or issues, feel free to contact us!
-We help novice and expert users alike to get settled on MARS.
+We help novice and expert users alike to get settled.

-If you are not familiar with the UNIX console, please do the UNIX Tutorial for Beginners first.
+If you are not familiar with the UNIX console, please do the [UNIX Tutorial for Beginners](./unix-101.md) first.

 For this whole tutorial you will find code snippets, these are displayed as interactions on a console.
 Lines with a preceding $ are the commands entered, ones without, are the output of these commands.